 A few years ago, 32 or 64 GB in a smartphone was enough for most users.
 However, the capabilities of gadgets are increasing, and so is the demand for resources.
 Manufacturers are offering phone models with huge memory capacities — up to 1 TB.

-Is such a capacity really necessary, or is it just a marketing ploy?
+Is such a capacity really needed, or is it just a marketing ploy?
 After all, a terabyte of memory is currently only available for flagships, and for such storage, you have to pay at least $200 more.

 Why is 1 TB a lot, but necessary?